Hawaii: America’s Most Extraordinary Destination

 Kauai: The Garden Isle

-Kauai has deliberately limited tourist infrastructure compared to Oahu and Maui — no buildings taller than a palm tree are permitted by zoning, and the island’s rural character has been consciously preserved.
-For travelers seeking a genuinely quieter, more nature-oriented Hawaii experience, Kauai delivers on its reputation as the most beautiful of the main Hawaiian islands.
+Kauai has deliberately limited its tourist infrastructure compared with Oahu and Maui — zoning permits no buildings taller than a palm tree, and the island’s rural character has been consciously preserved.
+For travelers after a quieter, more nature-oriented Hawaii, Kauai delivers on its reputation as the most beautiful of the main Hawaiian islands.

 Big Island (Hawaii): Active Volcanoes and Diverse Landscapes

-The Big Island of Hawaii is the youngest, largest, and most geologically active island in the chain — larger than all other Hawaiian islands combined and still growing as Kilauea Volcano continues to add land to the island’s southern coast.
-Hawaii Volcanoes National Park encompasses the summits of Kilauea and Mauna Loa (both active), the Kilauea Caldera (with its Halema’uma’u Crater, which has been intermittently erupting since 2008), and lava tube systems that run from summit to sea.
-The park is a UNESCO World Heritage Site and represents one of the only places on Earth where visitors can witness active land-building in real time.
+The Big Island of Hawaii is the youngest, largest, and most geologically active island in the chain — larger than all other Hawaiian islands combined and still growing as Kīlauea Volcano continues to add land along the island’s southern coast.
+Hawaiʻi Volcanoes National Park takes in the summits of Kīlauea and Mauna Loa (both active), the Kīlauea Caldera (with its Halemaʻumaʻu Crater, the site of repeated lava-fountaining episodes since the eruption that began in December 2024), and lava tube systems that run from summit to sea.
+The park is a UNESCO World Heritage Site and one of the few places on Earth where visitors can watch active land-building as it happens.

-The Big Island’s climate zones are the most diverse of any island in the world — a fact that is not marketing but geography.
-Driving from Hilo (one of the wettest cities in the US) to Kona (dry and sunny on the western coast) to the summit of Mauna Kea (at 13,796 feet, one of the world’s premier astronomical observation sites, with 13 active research telescopes) encompasses climate zones from tropical rainforest to alpine desert within a few hours.
-The Big Island is the least homogeneous Hawaiian experience, and for that reason the most surprising.
+The Big Island’s climate zones are the most varied of any island its size anywhere — a fact of geography rather than marketing, and the range is genuinely startling.
+Driving from Hilo (one of the wettest cities in the US) to Kona (dry and sunny on the western coast) to the summit of Mauna Kea (at 13,803 feet, one of the world’s premier astronomical observation sites, with about a dozen research telescopes near the summit) crosses climate zones from tropical rainforest to alpine desert within a few hours.
+The Big Island is the least uniform Hawaiian experience, and for that reason the one that surprises visitors most.

 Frequently Asked Questions